YOUTH DRAMA STUDIO.

 JACK BARRETT - FACILITATOR

 Hey hey!
 I’m Jack and I’m thrilled to be joining the Play on Stage team as a facilitator this year.
-I’m incredibly passionate about bringing drama to kids and though this is my first year teaching I am no stranger to bringing theatre to kids, having been the head of my school’s drama club in school and being heavily involved with many junior workshops in my post-school life with companies like LVBA and, of course, Room To Play Kids.
+I’m incredibly passionate about bringing drama to kids and though this is my first year teaching I am no stranger to bringing theatre to kids, having been the head of my school’s drama club in school and being heavily involved with many junior workshops in my post-school life with companies like LVBA and, of course, Play on Stage.

 I recently graduated this past year from LVBA where I studied Musical Theatre 4 days a week, graduating while studying a Diploma of Musical Theatre.
 I have been working within community theatre groups while studying for the past 3 years since graduating Highschool having worked with many groups as a performer.
 Alongside my journey as a performer I’ve also gotten to tread the boards on the creative team as an assistant director with Play on Stage, working set and props and even writing scripts.